 The House of Theseus was very large and part of it continued to be used after the earthquakes.
 A reception room was decorated with a mosaic which illustrates the transition from the Roman/Pagan world to the Byzantine/Christian one.
 The subject is taken from the Greek myth: Thetys bathed baby Achilles in the River Styx to make him immortal (but she held him by a heel).

 The pictor musivarius, as the Romans called the mosaicist in charge of portraying the most complex scenes, chose instead to represent a very domestic event, most likely the family of the owner of the house watching the bathing of a baby.
-The family head was portrayed as Peleus, Achilles' father, but at the same time as a Byzantine governor (or even emperor), holding a sceptre and dressed in a crimson robe, another sign of command.
+The family head was portrayed as Peleus, Achilles' father, but at the same time as a Byzantine governor (or even emperor), holding a sceptre and dressed in a crimson robe, another sign of command (see mosaics at Ravenna).
 In the traditional pagan iconography goddesses were portrayed naked, but Thetys and her housemaids wear long robes as nakedness had a negative connotation in the Christian world.

 Aion or Eon is a god, perhaps of Phoenician origin, who entered the Greek/Roman pantheon in the IInd century AD.
 Aion was associated with Eternal Time and represented as a youth holding a circle.
 The main mosaic found in the House of Aion depicts a series of scenes which focus on Dionysus, a god with many facets whose cult spread throughout the whole Roman Empire and was associated with initiation rites.